 There are many memorable scenes.
 I love where the evil nemesis bound the British agent to a gold slab and played slice and dice using a giant industrial laser.

 As the beam inched closer, Bond’s head pivoted up from the burning metal toward Goldfinger.
 “Do you expect me to talk?”

 Goldfinger stopped his departure and faced 007.
 “No, Mr. Bond.
 I expect you to die.”

-The scenes leading up to that moment showed how Goldfinger enjoyed a multidimensional life revolving around his love of gold:
+The scenes leading up to that moment showed how Goldfinger enjoyed a multidimensional life beyond his love of gold:

 The film reminded audiences it’s difficult running an international smuggling operation, and even the most evil villain deserved his share of diversions.

 Besides villains, consider how supporting cast members star as heroes in their stories.
 Open up exciting possibilities in your stories by using their star perspectives to shape how they think, talk, and act.

 Download your free Character Template at Tame Your Book.
 Use this Scrivener template to define your story’s cast, giving readers what they crave—thoughts, speech, choices, and actions that convey emotions from realistic characters.